deepmancer/metabase-postgres-docker/README.md

 }
 ```

-### 5. Add Databases to Metabase
+### 5. Add Your Databases to Metabase

-The `add_database` function sends a request to add each PostgreSQL database to Metabase using the previously obtained session token.
+This function sends a request to the Metabase API to add each database:

 ```bash
 add_database() {